leftlogic/heroku-101/README.md

 Git remote heroku added
 ```

 And that's it!
 You've got a new app on Heroku with a randomly generated name.
-Head to the URL it gave you to see it the Heroku placeholder page.
+Head to the URL it gave you to see the Heroku placeholder page.

 ## Getting your code ready for Heroku